 Public health nurses from the health district visit or speak with every active TB patient five times each week to ensure treatment compliance and to verify that other needs such as food and shelter are being met.
 These visits are also part of the “directly observed” therapy protocol; the attending physician examines adult patients weekly and pediatric patients monthly.

 “While TB is highly curable, it is unfortunate that people still place a stigma on this disease.
 As TB continues to spread in many parts of the world it is critical that communities, like Clark County, continue to maintain effective programs to identify and treat active TB cases and screen their contacts,” said Dr. Lawrence Sands, the health district’s chief health officer.
-Nearly 55 percent of Clark County TB patients were foreign-born; however, as many as one in 10 people no matter their country of birth would test positive for exposure to the bacterium, although they would not be sick or infectious.
-“People who test positive for what is called ‘latent’ TB are asymptomatic and are not capable of spreading the disease.
-It means that they have been exposed to the bacterium at some point in their lives.
-The good news is we can offer them treatment to prevent them from developing into an active case of TB,” Sands added.
+In 2009, nearly 55 percent of Clark County TB patients were foreign-born; however, as many as one in 10 people no matter their country of birth tested positive for exposure to the bacterium, although they may not have been sick or infectious.”

 Nationwide, there were more than 12,500 cases of TB in 2008.
 According to the CDC, the 2008 TB rate in the United States is 4.2 cases per 100,000 people, a 3.8 percent decline from 2007.
 The majority of cases nationwide and in Nevada are among the foreign born in whose home countries latent TB infection rates are high.
 Between 1993 and 2007, TB case rates in the United States decreased for American-born and foreign-born people, however, the decrease among the foreign-born remained less substantial.